Rishadd/Silicon-Sprint-D3-Green-CPU/Task 1/Readme.md

-### Insructions
+# Insructions
 ---

-Use the boiler plate from the resources
+Use the boiler plate from the [Resources](https://github.com/Rishadd/Silicon-Sprint-D3-Green-CPU/tree/main/Resources) to design your single cycle core.

+Your final submissions must be **ONE SINGLE MODULE** named as `single_cycle_core.v` as given in this dirrectory.
+All required modules must be instantiated within this module itself.